Fluctuations in the Time Variable and Dynamical Heterogeneity in Glass-Forming Systems: Acknowledgments

 \section{Acknowledgments}

-H.~E.~C. thanks E.~Flenner, M.~Kennett, G.~Szamel, and E.~Weeks for discussions and C.~Chamon and L.~Cugliandolo for suggestions and for many discussions.
-This work was supported in part by DOE under grant DE-FG02-06ER46300, by NSF under grants PHY99-07949 and PHY05-51164, and by Ohio University.
+H.E.C. thanks E.~Flenner, M.~Kennett, G.~Szamel, and E.~Weeks for discussions and C.~Chamon and L.~Cugliandolo for suggestions and for many discussions.
+This work was supported in part by the DOE under grant no. DE-FG02-06ER46300, by NSF under grants no. PHY99-07949 and PHY05-51164, and by Ohio University.
+Karina Avila acknowledges the Condensed Matter and Surface Sciences (CMSS) program for a studentship.
 Numerical simulations were carried out at the Ohio Supercomputing Center.
-H.~E.~C. acknowledges the hospitality of the Aspen Center for Physics and the Kavli Institute for Theoretical Physics, where parts of this work were performed.
+H.E.C. acknowledges the hospitality of the Aspen Center for Physics and the Kavli Institute for Theoretical Physics, where parts of this work were performed.